chrisc617/Gmail-API-Prioritization/README.md

 # Gmail-API-Prioritization
 06-24-2018
 # API Setup
 In order to get this application working, you first must need to install the google API client and have a gmail account.
-Instructions can be found [Google API Key](https://developers.google.com/gmail/api/quickstart/python)
+Instructions can be found [Google API Key](https://developers.google.com/gmail/api/quickstart/python).
+Below is a snippet of the instructions.

+Step 1: Turn on the Gmail API
+* Use this wizard to create or select a project in the Google Developers Console and automatically turn on the API.
+Click Continue, then * Go to credentials.
+* On the Add credentials to your project page, click the Cancel button.
+* At the top of the page, select the OAuth consent screen tab.
+Select an Email address, enter a Product name if not already set, and click the Save button.
+* Select the Credentials tab, click the Create credentials button and select OAuth client ID.
+* Select the application type Other, enter the name "Gmail API Quickstart", and click the Create button.
+* Click OK to dismiss the resulting dialog.
+* Click the file_download (Download JSON) button to the right of the client ID.
+* Move this file to your working directory and rename it client_secret.json.

+Step 2: Install the Google Client Library
+* Run the following command to install the library using pip:

+pip install --upgrade google-api-python-client
+* See the library's installation page for the alternative installation options.